sumarokov-vp/erp_creatio/README.md

 COMPlus_ThreadPool_ForceMinWorkerThreads=100 dotnet Terrasoft.WebHost.dll
 ```

-Create package "ERP" with dependencies:
+Create package "ERP" with dependencies (you can use option "Compile into a separate assembly"):
 - NUI
 - Base
 - UIv2